put-rnative/rna-tools-dockerized/README.md

 ARES:
-webserwer, go to page and upload a PDB file to get results. https://drorlab.stanford.edu/ares.html
+we have an image https://hub.docker.com/r/adamczykb/ares_qa, however it doesn't work with my Docker on Windows webserwer (DOESN'T WORK), go to page and upload a PDB file to get results. https://drorlab.stanford.edu/ares.html

 RNA-BRiQ-main:
 DOESN'T WORK